SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

 [Home ](../../README.md)

-# Exercise 1: Find and examine a released RAP BO
+# Exercise 1: Create an ABAP class with a released RAP Busindess Object

 ## Introduction